dev-onejun/CSE-5334/papers/review.md

 \end{array}
 $$

 The **vector space model** is a model in which each document is represented as a vector in a $N_t$-dimensional space where $N_t$ is **Collection frequency** $\text{cf}_t$.
 Queries are also represented as vectors in the same space.
+Whatever preprocessing do in query, do in document is needed.
 Two perspectives are available to calculate the similarity to between the query and the documents to derive the **Ranked Retrieval** score; **1) Euclidean distance** and **2) Cosine similarity**.

 cf. Each term becomes axis of dimensions.
 If we concatenated two n-dimension vectors, it becomes (n+1)-dimensional vector.
 For instance, if we concatenate two squares in 2D, it becomes a rectangle in 3D.
-(BUT I THINK IT CAN DEPENDS ON WHERE WE CONCATENATE.
+(IT'S RIGHT.
+BUT I THINK IT CAN DEPENDS ON WHERE WE CONCATENATE.
 IF WE CONCATENATE 3-DIMENSIONAL VECTORS IN AXIS 0, IT BECOMES 3-DIMENSIONAL VECTOR BUT IF WE CONCATENATE IN AXIS 1, IT BECOMES 6-DIMENSIONAL VECTOR)

 (Skip for the summary of Euclidean distance) However, **1) Euclidean distance** is not suitable for the **Ranked Retrieval** because the distance is not normalized.
 The distance is affected by the length of the document.
 For instance, the distance between the query and the document is larger if the document is longer.
 Using angle instead of distance, **2) Cosine similiarity** is not affected by the length of the document.
 In other words, the **cosine similarity** is implicated the step of the length normalization which makes a document vector to have a unit vector.